 The scheme:

-- Aims to encourage newly qualified GPs and Nurses to take up substantive posts in Cambridgeshire and Peterborough practices.
+• Aims to encourage newly qualified GPs, Nurses and ACPs to take up substantive posts in Cambridgeshire and Peterborough practices.

-- Supports practices in recruiting and meeting the learning needs of their newly qualified GPs and Nurses.
+• Supports practices in recruiting and meeting the learning needs of their newly qualified GPs, Nurses and ACPs.

-- Includes a financial contribution to practices to allow newly qualified GPs and Nurses to engage with education, mentoring and peer networking.
+• Includes a financial contribution to practices to allow newly qualified GPs, Nurses and ACPs to engage with education, mentoring and peer networking.

 Why should my practice get involved?